garrardkitchen/resume/content/blog/principles.md

 (don't repeat yourself)

-**Code analysis** tools help there but you're not always going to have access to these tools.
+**Code analysis** tools help here, but you're not always going to have access to these tools.

 One way to help identify code that does the same thing is by **refactoring**.
-If you keep your code method frame small (~20 lines), and you have a good naming standard for methods, etc then this should be all you need to help you writing duplicate code.
+If you keep your code method frame small (~20 lines), and you have a good naming standard for methods (e.g. noun+verb with accurate alighment to business capability - think DDD), have unit tests with a high **code coverage** percentage, then this should be all you need to help you avoid writing duplicate code.

 ## [KISS]()